Incense Product Guide

 Incense plays an integral role in various religious and cultural ceremonies, particularly in Hinduism and Buddhism.
 Hindus use it as part of their daily prayer in the home and at the temple.
 Though enthusiasts may not use it in any formal ceremony, it still has connections with spirituality and a lot of people use it in contexts of mindfulness, meditation and yoga.

 Others may use it simply because they like the aroma or to create a particular ambience in the home.
 People also use it as an alternative to air freshener or odour coverers to mask unpleasant or unwanted smells in the home.

 - To disguise odours

 How is it made?

 From a base of resins, herbs and woods, which add the fragrance.
 They are then combined with a binding agent such as gum or natural resin, and then a combustion agent is added such as charcoal or makko bark.
-This is combined with distilled water, enhanced with further natural and perfumery oils, and then pressed or moulded into sticks, pellets or cones.
+Distilled water is added, then it is enhanced with further natural and perfumery oils and then pressed or moulded into sticks, pellets or cones.

 How popular is it?

-Alongside a greater variety of fragrances, incense has also started to be branded differently and packaging has been redesigned to appeal to wider audiences.
-The packaging these days is far more retail friendly than it used to be, sticks are often presented in display boxes and the names of the fragrances themselves have been changed to titles like "Witches Curse" and "Unicorn's Kiss".
-These kinds of names are likely to appeal to audiences who aren't familiar with substances like patchouli or sandalwood, for example.
+Alongside a greater variety of fragrances, incense has also started to be branded differently and packaging has been redesigned to appeal to a wider market.
+The packaging these days is far more retail-friendly than it used to be, sticks are often presented in display boxes and the names of the fragrances themselves have been changed to titles like "Witches Curse" and "Unicorn's Kiss".
+These kinds of names are likely to appeal to customers who aren't familiar with substances like patchouli or sandalwood, for example.